10 tips for finding European coffee buyers

 - Consider which entry channel is most suitable for your company: directly to coffee roasters, through an importer or trader, or through an agent or broker.
 Or maybe you are too small and need to export through an exporter in your own country for the time being.

 - Have a look at this list of green coffee importers worldwide, as provided by Boot Coffee Campus.
+You can also use the SCA Coffee Directory or visit online trading platforms such as Algrano and Beyco to find coffee importers and roasters.

 - Read our study on demand for coffee in Europe and the information on specific countries to read more about channels and segments in respective markets.